nyu-oop-sp18/class07/README.md

 combining simpler subparsers using certain composition operations defined on them.

-Ultimately, we want to be able to use this library to build parsers for parsing arbitrarily complex languages such HTML or even Scala.
-Though, for the purpose of designing the interface of our library, we will restrict ourselves to fairly simple parsing tasks in the following.
+Ultimately, we want to be able to use this library to build simple parser implementations for parsing arbitrarily complex languages such as HTML or even Scala.
+For the purpose of designing the interface of our library, we will restrict ourselves to fairly simple parsing tasks in the following.

 ### Basics

-We start with the simplest parsing task we can possibly imagine: parsing a single character `c`.
+We start with the simplest parsing task one can possibly imagine: parsing a single character `c`.
 Thus, let us define a combinator that given `c`, returns a parser that accepts only the input sequence consisting of the single character `c`: